singh-man/books/crackingTheCoding/18_advancedTopics.md

 A topological sort of a directed graph is a way of ordering the list of nodes such that if (a,  b)  is an edge in the graph then a will appear before b in the list.
 If a graph has cycles or is not directed, then there is no topological sort.

 There are a number of applications for this.
 For example, suppose the graph represents parts on an assembly line.
 The edge (Handle, Door) indicates that you need to assemble the handle before the door.
-The topo­ logical sort would offer a valid ordering for the assembly line.
+The topological sort would offer a valid ordering for the assembly line.

 We can construct a topological sort with the following approach.